gaboth22/CEN3031---Class-Project/README.md

 # What will happen if you run it?

 It will fail since it immediately tries to connect to the tournament server.
-So you need to either lunch the tournament server ([Get it here](https://github.com/MatthewBregg/TigerIsland))
+So you need to lunch the tournament server ([Get it here](https://github.com/MatthewBregg/TigerIsland))

 If you don't wanna do that, you can use our TestServer.
-This server run locally, and once you run it, everything you paste into that terminal window will be sent to the client.
+This server runs locally, and once you run it, everything you paste into that terminal window will be sent to the client.
 To run it:

 ```
 #inside of our repo folder